abarner/cooc_compare/habitat_filter.md

 ## Correcting pairwise co-occurrence for environmental/habitat filtering

 Species pairs may or may not co-occur for a variety of reasons.
 Although pairwise co-occurrence is often interpreted directly as a signal of pairwise species interactions, co-occurrences themselves may be a result of habitat filtering (e.g., Blois et al. 2014, Morueta-Holme et al. 2016).
 Several methods have been proposed to first account for the influence of environmental factors in driving species co-occurrences and then examine the remaining "significant" associations.
 For several methods, accounting for the environment is implemented alongside the co-occurrence method (see the R package `BayesComm` for the JSDM residual covariance method, the R Bioconductor package `ccrepe` for the correlation methods).
-For the remaining methods (all constraint-based methods and partial correlation), we use the framework proposed by Blois et al. 2014 (see also an implementation in Li & Waller 2016).
+For the remaining methods (all constraint-based methods and partial correlation), we use the framework proposed by Blois et al. (2014; see also an implementation in Li & Waller 2016).
 In brief, the framework operates post-hoc on significant pairwise associations to evaluate whether negative co-occurrence is due to differences in habitat or whether positive co-occurrence is due to similarity in habitat (see Figures 1 and 2 in Blois et al. 2014 for a conceptual diagram).
+Note that the Blois et al. (2014) also considers how dispersal could generate patterns of positive or negative co-occurrence, though this is not considered in the present study nor implemented in this example.

 ## Example implementation